Saxo Bank

 Regulation & Safety

 Regulation is crucial for fund safety.
 Saxo Bank is regulated by FCA, DFSA, MAS (Tier 1), while XM holds licenses from CySEC, ASIC, IFSC (Tier 1).
 Saxo Bank scores 9.5/10 and XM scores 9/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Saxo Bank shows 3 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+XM has a mixed regulator footprint in the shared dataset, so the trust read is strong at brand level but still entity-dependent in practice.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research